-6.5 Directory naming conventions
+5 Directory naming conventions

 Individual demonstrations should be in directories under a demo/ directory.
 The name of the directory, and the name of the model should match and both begin with capital letters.
 The demos should be capitalized so that it is possible to generate code for demonstrations.
 For example, the Butterfly demonstration is in sdf/demo/Butterfly/Butterfly.xml.

-All other directories begin with lower case letters and most consist solely of lower case letters.
+All other directories begin with lower case letters and should consist solely of lower case letters.
+Java package names with embedded upper case letters are not encouraged.